graphql-python/gql/docs/transports/appsync.rst

 for you to allow you to execute subscriptions.

 .. note::
-    It is only possible to execute subscriptions with this transport
+    It is only possible to execute subscriptions with this transport.
+    For queries or mutations, See :ref:`AppSync GraphQL Queries and mutations <appsync_http>`

 How to use it: